Co-funded with Ville de Genève.

 GEOGRAPHIC REACH: Rwanda

 PARTNER: Clinton Health Access Initiative (CHAI).
-Co-funded by the Canton and Republic of Geneva
+The grant is co-funded by The Hepatitis Fund and the Canton and Republic of Geneva.

-To scale HBV screening, diagnosis, and antiviral treatment among pregnant women and demonstrate implementation of timely targeted HepB-BD to prevent mother-to-child transmission (PMTCT) of HBV in Rwanda.
+The project aims to scale hepatitis B (HBV) screening, diagnosis, and antiviral treatment among pregnant women and demonstrate that the implementation of a timely targeted hepatitis B birth-dose vaccine can prevent mother-to-child transmission (PMTCT) of hepatitis B.

 Rwanda has high-performing antenatal care (ANC) platform.
 Around 93% of Rwanda’s 350,000 pregnant women per year attend ANC facilities for delivery.
 Despite this, recent data indicates that only 20% of pregnant women are currently screened for HBV during pregnancy.